Add these healthy habits to your New Year to start things off right!

 I don’t believe in diets, but I DO believe in choosing healthy, whole foods.
 And rather than focusing on a set amount of weight to lose, focus first on adding more good for your foods.
 Increasing plants in your diet is a great way to do this!

 For breakfast, make a green smoothie or try Daily Harvest.
-For lunch, make a big salad.
+For lunch, make a big salad or soup.
 And for dinner, try new vegetable side dishes.
 I love the veggie dishes in Run Fast Eat Slow and Lexi’s Clean Kitchen cookbook!

-I love using my Instant Pot to make a big batch of brown rice or sweet potatoes to pair with dinner.
+I also use my Instant Pot to make a big batch of brown rice or sweet potatoes to pair with dinner throughout the week.
 And I always meal plan each week and shop at the beginning of the week with that plan in mind.
 It makes it easier to eat healthy when I know what I’ll be having for each meal throughout the week!
 If you need healthy recipe ideas, I have lots of easy ones for you!

 How to Start a Healthy Habit